 12. Sleep Apnea

-A study found that the majority of spinal cord injury patient have disordered breathing when they sleep.
+A study found that the majority of spinal cord injury patients have disordered breathing when they sleep.

 Sleep apnea is when someone experiences pauses in their breathing while sleeping.